Read: Isaiah 54:1-55:5, Matthew 24:36-46, 1 Peter 3:18-22

-The Bible also tells us that God’s fury will not be withheld from humanity forever.
-Once again, as in the days of Noah, God’s wrath is going to be unleashed on all who refuse to accept His free offer of grace on His terms.
+The Bible teaches that God’s fury will not be withheld from humanity forever.
+As in the days of Noah, God’s wrath is going to be unleashed.
+When He does, will you, your family, and your neighbors be in the ark?

 For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God, having been put to death in the flesh, but made alive in the spirit; in which also He went and made proclamation to the spirits now in prison, who once were disobedient, when the patience of God kept waiting in the days of Noah, during the construction of the ark, in which a few, that is, eight persons, were brought safely through the water. – 1 Peter 3:18-22

 Think About It

 - Why are well-told stories so compelling in communicating truth?